-Evaluation by the athletic trainer and team physician will determine whether or not the student-athlete is safe to go home or should be taken to the hospital.
+Evaluation by the athletic trainer and team physician will determine whether the Student-Athlete is safe to go home or should be taken to the hospital.
 Serial evaluation and monitoring for deterioration following injury will be conducted.
-Student-athletes diagnosed with a concussion will be given written instructions on management of concussions and monitored for deterioration overnight.
-Optimally, this will be done by roommates, significant others, family, guardians or anyone expected to be staying with student-athlete overnight.
+Student-athletes diagnosed with a concussion will be given written instructions on management of concussions and monitoring for deterioration after they leave the site of evaluation.
+Optimally, this will be done by roommates, significant others, family, guardians or anyone expected to be staying with student-athlete.
+Student-athletes will receive the document outlined in (Appendix H) before they are released from the site of the assessment.